tvatter/dsfba_2021/content/assignments/project/_index.md

 ## Grading

-* While the project proposal is not part of the grade, it is MANDATORY to proceed.
+* The project proposal is worth 10% of the overall course grade.
-* The project update, namely HW4, is worth 10% of the overall course grade.
+* The project update is worth 10% of the overall course grade.
-* The report and the presentation represent 60% of the overall course grade:
+* The report and the presentation represent 80% of the overall course grade:
-  * 50% for your RMarkdown files and the knitted report.
+  * 60% for your RMarkdown files and the knitted report.
 	This includes the quality of your data analysis and R code, the complexity and level of difficulty of your project, completeness and overall functionality of your analysis.
-	* 10% for your presentation and the quality of its storytelling aspects.
+  * 20% for your presentation and the quality of its storytelling aspects.

 ## Data sources / project ideas